mseminatore/TeslaJS/README.md

 AP test and report back?
 2. Calendar support not yet functional.
 If someone can share the JSON for a valid calendar request that would help!
-3. Sunroof API was changed by Tesla to limit functionality.
+3. Sunroof API was recently changed by Tesla to limit functionality.
 Will be addressed in TeslaJS soon.

 # Tesla API Documentation

 The Tesla REST API encapusulated by this library was documented through the collaboration of many Tesla owners.
-Please thank and support them for their efforts.
+Please thank and support them for their efforts!
 The current REST API documentation can be found at:

     http://docs.timdorr.apiary.io/

->Note that timdorr has announced plans to migrate the documentation to a new
+> Note that timdorr has announced plans to migrate the documentation to a new
->location.
+> location.
 This reference will be updated in the future once that migration
->is complete.
+> is complete.

 # Warranty Disclaimer